Evernote/evernote-sdk-android/README.md

     .asSingleton();
 ```

-### Give the user a way to initiate authentication
+#### Give the user a way to initiate authentication

-In our sample app, we have a "Sign in to Evernote" button that initiates the authentication process.
+In our demo app, we have a "Login" button that initiates the authentication process.
 You might choose to do something similar, or you might simply initiate authentication the first time that the user tries to access Evernote-related functionality.

 The recommended approach is to use `FragmentActivity`s.
 Then the authentication process opens a dialog and no extra `Activity`.
 But normal `Activity`s are supported as well.